z80playground/cpm-fat/README.md

 The full content of the USB Drive supplied with the kit can be found beneath the [DISK/](DISK/) directory.

-CP/M doesn't have the concept of a directory, so all files are arranged at the top-level, however for organization different "drives" are used.
+CP/M doesn't have the concept of subdirectories, so all files are arranged at the top-level, however for organization different "drives" are used.

 For example you'll find games installed beneath "G:", as you can see via: